-Anna Oposa’s tasks included researching youth development policies of international organizations and ADB member countries, and writing about various issues that concern the youth.
+Anna Oposa does research, analysis, information management, and communications work to support the development of ADB's ocean health-related agenda.
+She has previously worked on ADB projects related to youth, curbing illegal wildlife trade, and environmental education.
 Anna holds a BA in English Studies from the University of the Philippines, and an MSc in Conservation Science from Imperial College London.
-She is also co-founder of Save Philippine Seas, a non-profit focused on protecting and restoring the Philippines' coastal and marine resources.
+She is the Executive Director of Save Philippine Seas, a non-profit focused on protecting and restoring the Philippines' coastal and marine resources.

 Blogs by this Author